If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 Backpackers know about the thick fog on mountaintops in the early mornings and overcast days.

-The fog is actually comprised of many little droplets of water that haven’t condensed enough to turn into rain.
+The fog is comprised of many little droplets of water that haven’t condensed enough to turn into rain.
 Recently, innovators have figured out how to capture this fog and turn it into drinking water.

 The Canadian company FogQuest and other non-profits have started projects using fog nets to bring drinking water to remote areas in the Andes Mountains, Ethiopia, Nepal, and other high-altitude, windy places.